remore/incubator-openwhisk/docs/parameters.md

 ### Passing parameters to an action at invoke time

 Parameters can be passed to the action when it is invoked.
-These examples use JavaScript but all the other languages work the same way (see documentation on [this page](./actions.md) as appropriate for more detailed examples).
+These examples use JavaScript but all the other languages work the same way (see documentation on [this page](./actions.md) as appropriate for more detailed examples that are language specific).

 1. Use parameters in the action.
 For example, create 'hello.js' file with the following content: